wendl198/BridgemanFurnace/README.md

 The temperature profile of the furance for the set point 1020C was measured 8/16/23 and can be found in the TempProfile folder.
 After getting sick of manual temperature data entry, I wrote a script that takes video of the thermocouple reader and logs the temperature as a function of time.
 This script can also be found in the TempProfile folder.

 When running the stepper motor, there are two modes: step and run (toggled with stepper0.setControlMode(StepperControlMode.CONTROL_MODE_RUN) and stepper0.setControlMode(StepperControlMode.CONTROL_MODE_STEP).
 Run mode allows you to give a velocity that tell the motor the speed in which it should run (positive is up negative is down).
 Step mode is the default and allows you to set a terget position and the motor will automatically move there.

-I have had significant trouble with step mode not actually moving upon startup, so I highly recommend you use run mode.
+The stepper motor is currently run by a raspberry pi.
+Contecting to and setting up the pi is explained in the UsefulFiles folder.